zoxpx/pxdocs/content/portworx-install-with-kubernetes/autopilot/reference/_index.md

 * **scaletype**: Specifies the type of operation to be performed to expand the pool.
 Supported values are:
     * *add-disk*: Portworx will add new disk(s) to the existing storage pool
     * *resize-disk*: Portworx will resize existing disks in the storage pool
-    * *auto*: Portworx will automatically figure out the best scale type based on current disks and the backing cloud provider.

 ##### Examples